cspannos/loom-plasma-cash/notes.md

-# Outline: Work in Progress
+# Outline/Draft: Work in Progress

 - Introduce Plasma and Plasma Cash